 During this time, Phelps was undertaking full implementation of TeamSTEPPS[TM], with Nancy Fox, MS, RN, NEA-BC, NPD-BC, CNML, director, Organizational Development, leading the effort.
-Nancy attended the December 2018 meeting of the Professional Practice and the best way to implement the principles of TeamSTEPPS[TM], namely I PASS the BATON, the standardized process for providing hand off communication.
+Nancy attended the December 2018 meeting of the Professional Practice and

+Development shared governance council and engaged the clinical nurses in a discussion on the best way to implement the principles of TeamSTEPPS $^{\text{T}}$, namely I PASS the BATON, the standardized process for providing hand off communication.
 Concurrently nurse bedside shift report was explored as a means to engage and improve communication between patients, families and nurses.
 The team realized that improving nurse-to-nurse communication during bedside shift report in a way that is visible to the patient can directly influence patient perception of nurse teamwork; as well as scores on the patient satisfaction survey question "Staff worked together to care for you."